TelegramBotsAPI/Telegram.Bots/docs/README.md

 # Telegram.Bots
-> A .NET Core wrapper for the Telegram Bot API.
+> A .NET Standard wrapper for the Telegram Bot API.

 ### Overview